Did you know?

 You can help

-You can plant a variety of native trees and shrubs to provide a year-round food supply for tūī.
+Plant a variety of natives to provide a year-round food supply for tūī.
 Plants need to be carefully selected so there are flowers and fruit at different times.

 Tūī can be attracted to feed at troughs full of sugar-water.